 When it comes to giving your kitchen a clean and classic look that's also extremely durable, you can't beat tile floors.
 There are nearly endless options to fit any design aesthetic and most budgets.
 Even better, given tile's universal appeal, it's a smart investment that can actually boost your home's resale value.
-Some of the more popular tile materials include ceramic, quarry, terra cotta, and marble, and they come in a great variety of colors, shapes, sizes, and patterns.
+Keep reading to learn more about kitchen tile flooring options and find out which tile is best for you.

 On the upside, tile is perfect for installation over a radiant floor heating system, which can be a smart investment if budget allows.
 Also, glossy finishes can be slick, a concern in kitchens where wet floors can lead to slip-and-fall accidents.
 Ask your dealer about newer products designed with anti-slip surfaces or talk to your installer about applying non-slip additives on top of your floor.

 More recently, snap-together tiles have hit the market.
 These interlocking pieces are designed to help handy homeowners create a professional-looking floor.
 Not all materials are available in this construction, but there are options that consist of real ceramic bonded to the interlocking base.
 Although some cutting is still required around fixtures, the no-glue installation, pre-cut edging pieces, and variety of tile sizes reduce much of the installation hassle.

 Tile is generally easy to maintain, requiring routine sweeping and damp mopping as needed.
 Some types of tile, including marble, need regular sealing to protect them from stains.
 Grout can be a bit more difficult to keep clean and is likely to discolor over time.
 Although tile is very durable, it can be cracked or chipped if something heavy is dropped on it.
 This damage is difficult to repair and almost always requires a professional.
 Learn more tips with our guide to cleaning tile floors and our tips for cleaning grout.